ucla-vision/xivo/README.md

-# X Inertial-aided Visual Odometry
+# XIVO: X Inertial-aided Visual Odometry

 I started writing this software as a hobby project in the winter of 2018.
 The motivation behind this is in part that I want to have a (hopefully) minimal implementation of EKF-based Visual-Inertial Odometry and to play with some new C++ language features (C++ 14/17) and coding techniques (templates, design patterns, etc.).
 The project was paused for months due to job hunting, paper submission, defense, and vacation, etc. Fortunately, I was able to spend more time on it before I leave UCLA.